sqlxpert/lights-off-aws/README.md

 - Easily deploy this tool to multiple AWS accounts and regions.

+> &#128274; Software supply chain security is on everyone's mind.
+This tool includes two AWS Lambda functions in a common source code file.
+The small size (<&nbsp;700&nbsp;lines) makes the source code easy to audit.
+The source code is referenced in-line, so there are no build tools, build credentials, or build artifacts to secure.
+AWS supplies the Lambda Python runtime, including the Python standard library, the AWS software development kit, boto3, and its low-level library, boto.
+AWS manages patching for all users.
+There are no other dependencies.
+Lambda layers are not needed, and the deployment role, if used, disallows them.
+The Lambda function roles and the queue policies are least-privilege.
+Substantial parts of this ReadMe have always been dedicated to security and least-privilege installation.
+I've made GitHub releases immutable as of `v3.6.0`&nbsp;.

 Lights Off addresses Cloud Efficiency Hub report [CER-0096: Missing Scheduled Shutdown for Non-Production EC2 Instances](https://hub.pointfive.co/inefficiencies/missing-scheduled-shutdown-for-non-production-ec2-instances) and more!